In the land of Norwegians

 Getting there: It's about 25 minutes east of Harmony, Minn., 30 minutes north of Decorah, Iowa, 35 minutes west of Lanesboro and 40 minutes west of La Crosse.

-Syttende Mai: It's May 18-21 in 2023.
+Syttende Mai: It's the weekend closest to May 17.
 Don't miss the Grand Parade on Saturday.
 There's also music, dancing, crafts, horse-drawn wagon rides and Norwegian food.

 Spring Grove Soda: The bottling works, at 215 Second Ave., has a gift shop on the premises, but hours are irregular.
 For a tour, call 507-498-3424.
 If it's not open, the best selection is at the IGA on the east edge of town.